 5. HALA KOSZYKI

 This is one of the newest places on the culinary map of Warsaw.
 It was founded on the foundations of a former market hall “Koszyki”, which existed here since 1909.
 It had been demolished 100 years later, and after many changes of investors, in the end, in October 2016 it was opened to public in the new, redeveloped building – including renovated Art Nouveau elements and original black and white tiles.
 Whole building looks really impressive – it’s worth visiting even only for architecture.
 Hala Koszyki skillfully combines modernity with history of this place.
 My favorite is a combination of a moving legs of crab-lamp sculpture, hanging over the steel structure of the hall painted in green colour as a century ago.
 Try to spot this!

-On the ground floor you may find dozens of restaurants – under one roof there are gathered flavors from all over the world.
+On the ground floor you may find dozens of restaurants under one roof there are gathered flavors from all over the world.
+It’s the most popular food court in Warsaw nowadays.
 You can choose from French crepes, aromatic Indian curry, German Wurst or Spanish tapas.
 Vibrant place, ideal for any time of the day.
 When it comes to breakfast, I can recommend you especially a bakery Piekarnia Aromat and their delicious eclairs in different flavors as well as gourmet coffee from Warsaw roaster Kofibrand!